All-Ireland Senior Club Camogie Championship 1978

-The 1978 All-Ireland Senior Club Camogie Championship for the leading clubs in the women's team field sport of camogie was won by Ballyagran of Limerick, who defeated Buffers Alley from Wexford in the final, played at Monamolin.
+The 1978 All-Ireland Senior Club Camogie Championship for the leading clubs in the women's team field sport of camogie was won by of Limerick, who defeated Buffers Alley from Wexford in the final, played at Monamolin.
 That was the last club final to be played with the second crossbar, the "points bar," as per the rules of the game as amended by Congress in 1929.

 Arrangements

 The championship was organised on the traditional provincial system used in Gaelic Games since the 1880s, with Portglenone defeating Swatragh in the Ulster final (with former Ahane player Vera Mackey on their side) and Athenry winning the Connacht championship.
 In Munster Ballyagran defeated Éire Óg from Cork and then got a bye from the Tipperary champions.
 They then staged a great second half recovery against Portglenone, who led 2–4 to 0–1 by half-time, to win the semi-final.
 Every member of the Buffers Alley team had played inter county players at senior or junior grade.